Are you curious about Hawaii and what is Hawaii most known for? Keep scrolling to find out 23 things associated with Hawaii you might not realize.

 5. Hula Dancing

-Hula dancing is a traditional Hawaiian dance that has been practiced for centuries.
+Hula is a traditional Hawaiian dance that has been practiced for centuries.
 Originally performed by men, women were allowed to dance beginning in the late 1700s.

 There are actually two types of hula dancing: Kahiko and Auana.
 Kahiko is the ancient style of dancing to drums and chanting.
 Auana is the more modern style with instrumental music and singing.